Private and Family Office Jobs and Careers

 • Coverage: locations and residences, travel cadence, time zones, weekend expectations, backup cover.

-• Authority: who can instruct the role, what can be actioned without approval, spend limits, access to sensitive information.
+• Authority: who can instruct, what can be actioned without approval, spend limits, access to sensitive information.

 • Reporting line: who sets weekly priorities, who reviews performance, who resolves conflicts.